jprinet/gradle-vault-plugin/README.md

 # gradle-vault-plugin

-this Gradle plugin is an attempt to hide secrets in the code repository.
+this Gradle plugin allows to hide secrets in the code repository.

+In details, all entries @@vault.MY-KEY@@ in a given subtree (_conf/*.properties_ by default) will be replaced by their secret value when the **processSecrets** task is run.

 ## Description